Design a Portfolio Kanban Board

 A Kanban full of initiatives or projects

-If you’re just starting out with using Kanban to manage your portfolio, we recommend working at the initiative (project) level.
+If you are new to using Kanban to manage your portfolio, we recommend working at the initiative (project) level.
 At Rally, an initiative is a set of work with clear success criteria that can typically be completed in a few months.
-An initiative can be completed by one or more teams, and might release software in a few increments along the way.
-Each development team will probably want their own Kanban board, too.
+An initiative can be completed by one or more teams, and might release software in a few increments.
+Each development team will probably want their own Kanban board.

 Key benefits of using Kanban at the initiative level:

-- Most organizations go slower than they could because they’re working on too many projects simultaneously.
+- Most organizations go slower than they could because they are working on too many projects simultaneously.
 A Kanban at this level can help solve this problem.

-- If you’re constantly doing resource management and trying to get the right people shuffled around to keep projects moving, managing your initiative WIP can make this activity dramatically easier.
+- If you are constantly doing resource management and trying to get keep projects moving, managing your initiative WIP can make this activity much easier.

 A Kanban full of features or enhancements

-If you’re releasing frequently, as we do at Rally, you might benefit from an additional level of Kanban below the initiative to track the enablement process for each marketable feature.
-Here’s part of the board we use at Rally:
+If you are releasing frequently, as we do at Rally, you might benefit from an additional level of Kanban below the initiative to track the enablement process for each marketable feature.
+Below is part of the board we use at Rally:

 Organizations who use Kanbans at this level find that:

-- It’s much easier to understand what is shipping soon.
+- It is much easier to understand what is shipping soon.

 - Enablement activities such as documentation, training, and marketing can be driven by feature availability, rather than batched.

 - Visibility into features in the early stages makes it easier to plan external activities just-in-time.
-For example, if a new feature warrants a change to pricing or a website, this board can help kick off that process at the right time.
+For example, if a new feature warrants a change to pricing or a website, this board can help start that process at the right time.